Campus Learning Resources

 Media Services Department

 The Media Services Department provides instructional programs which support and supplement the school curriculum.
 The physical facilities include a color television studio for creating video programs, a work room with supplies for hard-copy presentations, computer equipment for pre and post digital video creation and staff offices.
 Faculty, staff and students are encouraged to share their communication talents with others at the School of Nursing by using the computers, data projectors and flat panel televisions that are in the classrooms.

-The Charity School of Nursing computer lab consists of computers that are networked together, providing each with access to a laser printer, CD-ROM drives, Internet, and over 200 nursing-related programs.
-Students can utilize all on-line resources and e-mail.
+The Charity School of Nursing computer labs consist of computers that are networked together, providing each with access to a laser printer, CD-ROM drives and internet.
+Students can utilize all online resources and email.
 Microsoft Office software, including Word, Power Point, Excel, and Access are available at each station.
-Computers that are located in the library and first-floor lobby are connected to the lab’s resources.
-In addition, Wireless technology is available for laptop users to access the Internet from anywhere on the CSN and other DCC campuses.
+Computers that are located in the library and first floor lobby are connected to the lab’s resources.
+In addition, wireless technology is available for laptop users to access the Internet from anywhere on the CSN and other DCC campuses.

 The CSN Library is a modern and spacious area that contains open stacks of books, bound periodicals and journals for browsing, and computers for world-wide network interaction.
 As part of the Delgado College Library System, the CSN library shares an automated catalog (ISSAC).
-The library has computers which provide access to online databases and e books, along with the CSN Multimedia collection which includes a compilation of over 200 nursing skills and related video programs for student viewing.
+The library has computers which provide access to online databases and e books.
 There are two collaborative study rooms, Nightingale 1 & 2 to be used by groups of students.
 In addition, research help and bibliographic instruction is available with the school's full-time librarian.